mbKaleb/Skywrithin/README.md

 ### Hello, I'm Kaleb 👋

 Experienced with JavaScript and front-end frameworks.
-I am skilled and flexible across backed stacks as well.
+I am skilled and can perform across backend stacks as well.

 I recently graduated from Penn Foster and went on to complete the software engineering course at the Flatirons School.
 Now I create projects with new and complex technologies and concepts.